puppetlabs-seteam/awskit/docs/devhops-demo.md

 - add container webapp, docker branch
 - add stage to namespace webapp
 - click 'autopromote on image event' and explain
-- now change _version.py to 'DevHops London'
+- now change _version.py to 'awskit London'
 - commit and push
 - look at the pipeline screen
 - when ready, reload browser